Charlie8712/Cybersecurity-Portfolio/active-directory-lab/README.md

 ### Active Directory & User Management

-* Deployed Windows Server 2022 as a Domain Controller.
+* Deployed Windows Server 2022 as a Domain Controller
-* Created the `charlie.local` Active Directory domain.
+* Created the `charlie.local` Active Directory domain
-* Created and managed user accounts using Active Directory Users and Computers.
+* Created and managed user accounts using Active Directory Users and Computers
-* Practiced disabling/enabling accounts, account expiration, logon-hour restrictions, and account lockout recovery.
+* Practiced disabling/enabling accounts, account expiration, logon-hour restrictions, and account lockout recovery

 ### Domain & Workstation Administration

-* Configured a Windows 11 Pro workstation and joined it to the `charlie.local` domain.
+* Configured a Windows 11 Pro workstation and joined it to the `charlie.local` domain
-* Tested network connectivity and domain communication.
+* Tested network connectivity and domain communication
-* Logged into the workstation using an Active Directory user account.
+* Logged into the workstation using an Active Directory user account
-* Performed remote access testing between the server and client.
+* Performed remote access testing between the server and client

 ### Group Policy